Ex Gratia Payments

 This would be as opposed to contractual payments, which your employer is obliged to pay you, for example your salary, notice, commissions or other benefits in respect of a period when you were actually working for your employer.
 It is of note that statutory redundancy payments are paid free of tax, so effectively are part of your ex gratia payment as long as the total sum is under £30,000.

-It should be noted, from April 2019, a termination payment will attract employer’s National Insurance contributions.
+It should be noted that, from April 2018, a termination payment attracts employer’s National Insurance contributions.
 Whilst the Government has sought to spin this as an additional burden on the business rather than the departing employee, we would be concerned that it may reduce the payments that employees receive.

 It is worth bearing in mind that if you go to an Employment Tribunal and win a claim there, you don’t get this tax break: so you might win £30,000 compensation after a successful employment tribunal, and the Judge would make an order that you would have to be taxed on this amount (so you might only receive say £20,000).